Leviyu/EQTime/README.md

 ./big_run.sh
 ```

-The produced catalog plots are located under `../PLOTDIR`, the directory name is same as the `TASK_NAME` specified in `INFILE.mother`.
+The produced catalog pdf plots are located under `../PLOTDIR`, the directory name is same as the `TASK_NAME` specified in `INFILE.mother`.

 After all processes have finished, to generate a master catalog file of all catalog files within the directory, go into the directory and execute: